AlertMend/AlertMend.io/public/blog/debugging-kubernetes-oomkilled-exit-code-137-causes-and-solutions.md

 ---
-title: "🚨 Debugging Kubernetes OOMKilled (Exit Code 137): Causes and Solutions"
+title: "🚨 Debugging Kubernetes OOMKilled (Exit"
-excerpt: "The OOMKilled error in Kubernetes occurs when a container is terminated due to excessive memory usage, which exceeds the predefined memory limit.
-This is represented by exit code 137.
-When this happens, Kubernetes uses the Out of Memory (OOM) Killer, a feature of the Linux kernel, to protect the system from crashing by terminating the container that consumes too much memory.
-In this blog, we’ll explore common causes of the OOMKilled error and provide practical steps for troubleshooting and prevention."
+excerpt: "The OOMKilled error in Kubernetes occurs when a container is terminated due to excessive memory usage, which exceeds the predefined memory limit."
 date: "2025-01-13"
 category: "Kubernetes"
 author: "Himanshu Bansal"

 ---

 # 🚨 **Debugging Kubernetes OOMKilled (Exit Code 137): Causes and Solutions**
 ---